4AI/TDEER/ckpts/README.md

 The `ckpts` folder saves pre-trained TDEER models.

-use `git-lfs` to download the pretrained models.
+You can use `git-lfs` to download the pretrained models.